 Black History Month — History.com Articles, Video, Pictures and Facts The story of Black History Month begins in 1915, half a century after the Thirteenth Amendment abolished slavery in the United States.
-That September, the Harvard-trained historian Carter G. Woodson and the prominent minister Jesse E. Moorland founded the Association for the Study of Negro Life and History (ASNLH), an organization dedicated to researching and promoting achievements by black Americans and other peoples of African descent.
-Known today as the Association for the Study of African American Life and History (ASALH), the group sponsored a national Negro History week in 1926, choosing the second week of February to coincide with the birthdays of Abraham Lincoln and Frederick Douglass.
-The event inspired schools and communities nationwide to organize local celebrations, establish history clubs and host performances and lectures.
+That September, the Harvard-trained historian Carter G. Woodson and the prominent minister Jesse E. Known today as the Association for the Study of African American Life and History (ASALH), the group sponsored a national Negro History week in 1926, choosing the second week of February to coincide with the birthdays of Abraham Lincoln and Frederick Douglass.
 In the decades that followed, mayors of cities across the country began issuing yearly proclamations recognizing Negro History Week.
 President Gerald Ford officially recognized Black History Month in 1976, calling upon the public to “seize the opportunity to honor the too-often neglected accomplishments of black Americans in every area of endeavor throughout our history.”

 Rosa Parks Bus - The Story Behind the Bus On December 1, 1955, Rosa Parks, a 42-year-old African American woman who worked as a seamstress, boarded this Montgomery City bus to go home from work.
 On this bus on that day, Rosa Parks initiated a new era in the American quest for freedom and equality.
 She sat near the middle of the bus, just behind the 10 seats reserved for whites.
 Soon all of the seats in the bus were filled.
+When a white man entered the bus, the driver (following the standard practice of segregation) insisted that all four blacks sitting just behind the white section give up their seats so that the man could sit there.
 Her action was spontaneous and not pre-meditated, although her previous civil rights involvement and strong sense of justice were obvious influences.
 She was arrested and convicted of violating the laws of segregation, known as “Jim Crow laws.”
 At the same time, local civil rights activists initiated a boycott of the Montgomery bus system.
-A group named the Montgomery Improvement Association, composed of local activists and ministers, organized the boycott.
-It was not just an accident that the civil rights movement began on a city bus.
 “I'd see the bus pass every day,” she said. bus systems.